 Of course if what Google is doing is to circumvent DMCA provision, then this is illegal.
 The DMCA law provides for any copyrighted material located on Google’s servers and decrees that such material much be removed in a reasonable time frame.

-What we’ve heard rumours of is that Google are issuing the above cut and paste response and then waiting for the infringed party to respond.
+What we’ve heard rumors of is that Google is issuing the above cut and paste response and then waiting for the infringed party to respond.
 In another 5 days or so Google replies.

-If the infringed party responeds with “No, I haven’t contacted Twitter”, then Google will apparently respond to the effect that they won’t action a removal unless Twitter is contacted first.
-(Which is illegal under the terms of the DMCA, and actually renders Google liable for copyright infringment).
+If the infringed party responds with “No, I haven’t contacted Twitter”, then Google will apparently respond to the effect that they won’t action a removal unless Twitter is contacted first.
+(Which is illegal under the terms of the DMCA, and actually renders Google liable for copyright infringement).

 Such actions by Google, if true, and we have no reason to suspect the reports we’ve received are anything but true, demonstrate that Google’s new policy is clearly illegal under DMCA law, and also makes Google liable for the copyright infringement.
-However, to force Google to abide by DMCA provision by litigation would cost more money that the averaged infringed user will earn in a lifetime.
+However, to force Google to abide by DMCA provision by litigation would cost more money than the average infringed user will earn in a lifetime.